-The script itself is a little thin, and this is particularly evident throughout the 2nd act of the picture where it seems to steer away from the author/product relationship and the morality of it at the very moments it seems most vital to the plot’s development.
+The script itself is a little thin, and this is particularly evident throughout the second act in which Ruby Sparks seems to steer away from the author/product relationship and the morality of it at the very moments it seems most vital to the plot’s development.
 These periods do, however, remain interesting and conclude in a much more sinister way with a much more critical outlook on the key protagonist than before.
-And, like Frankenstein and his monster, Calvin (Dano) becomes a twisted vision of his earlier self and finally confronts the moral conundrum in a sequence of confrontation between the two characters that is not only well written but also sensationally performed by Kazan in particular.
-This sequence does a lot to lift the picture beyond the interesting topic and critical outlook, and into a story of character and emotion; something that really helps to leave a great impression.
+And, like Frankenstein and his monster, Calvin becomes a twisted vision of his earlier self and finally confronts the moral conundrum in a sequence of confrontations between the two characters that is not only well written but also sensationally performed by Zoe Kazan in particular.
+This sequence does a lot to lift the picture beyond the interesting topic and critical outlook and into a story of character and emotion; something that really helps to leave a great impression.

-Ruby Sparks is a generally well written, well acted and well photographed piece that succeeds in confronting such an interesting and important topic while remaining personal, and therefore worthy of investment and 1 hour 49 minutes of an intrigued film-lover’s mind.
+Ruby Sparks is a generally well-written, well-acted and well-photographed piece that succeeds in confronting such an interesting and important topic while remaining personal.
+It is therefore worthy of 1 hour 49 minutes of an intrigued film-lover’s mind.